James-Akerman/honolulu-vacation-climate-analysis/README.md

   * Returns a JSON list of stations from the dataset.

 * `/api/v1.0/tobs`
-  * Query the dates and temperature observations of the most active station for the last year of data.
+  * Queried the dates and temperature observations of the most active station for the last year of data.

   * Returns a JSON list of temperature observations (TOBS) for the previous year.